danimelchor/clypi/docs/api/cli.md

 All CLIs built with clypi come with a builtin `--install-autocomplete` option that will automatically set up shell completions for your built CLI.

-!!! warning
+> [!WARNING]
-    This feature is brand new and might contain some bugs.
-Please file a ticket if you run into any!
+> This feature is brand new and might contain some bugs.
+Please file a ticket
+> if you run into any!

 #### `name`
 ```python